 If VA determines your health condition has changed since the previous exam, they will assign a new rating accordingly.
 The only veterans exempted from reevaluations are those with a permanent and total disability rating.
 VA only assigns this category if you have a disabling injury that cannot improve, such as a missing limb.

 Understanding the proper steps to follow when dealing with VA can be challenging.
-A disability attorney understands all the protocols vets must use and the appropriate methods of contacting VA.
+A disability advocate understands all the protocols vets must use and the appropriate methods of contacting VA.

-With your lawyer’s help, you can follow up on your payment or pursue more benefits using a decision review process.
-Call today to learn more about disability law and how a lawyer can help you.
+With your advocate’s help, you can follow up on your payment or pursue more benefits using a decision review process.
+Call today to learn more about how our advocacy group can help you.